 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
+By performing these procedures, we comply with the requirements of the Dutch Standard 720.
 The scope of the procedures performed is less than the scope of those performed in our audit of the financial statements.